 For almost seven years, I taught English as a foreign language (EFL) in Thailand public and private schools K-12.
 Overall, this was a great experience and there are no real regrets.
-It was not easy work, but rather very challenging and at times frustrating.
+It was not an easy job, but rather very challenging and at times frustrating.
 This is because teaching EFL in Thailand was a lot different from my previous experiences of teaching EFL and ESL in Taiwan and the United States.
-In this hub I present the good, the bad, and the ugly of EFL teaching in "the Land of Smiles."
-Hopefully, it will be beneficial to teachers seeking teaching English as a foreign language (TEFL) positions in Thailand.
+In this article, I present the good, the bad, and the ugly of EFL teaching in "the Land of Smiles."
+Hopefully, it will be beneficial to teachers seeking positions teaching English as a foreign language (TEFL) in Thailand.

 Sixth Grade EFL Students in Thailand

 In reflecting on my experiences from 2007 until 2014, I would have to conclude there is more good than bad or ugly in teaching in public and private schools K-12 in Thailand.
 Why else would I have stayed in this field?
 The good points include:

 1. A Steady Job With Fixed Monthly Salary

 Most foreign teachers in a primary or secondary school have a year-long contract with either their school or an agent who has secured their employment at a school.
 Teachers are often guaranteed 18-22 hours of teaching each week at a monthly salary usually ranging between 1,000 and 2,500 U.S. dollars.
 Most of the time, teachers don't have to rely on part-time employment at evening private adult TEFL schools to make ends meet.

 2. Paid Thai National Holidays And School Breaks